 Phenylmercury is the organic mercury most commonly found in dental root fillings.
 While it has been phased out in many countries, it is also used as a preservative in eye drops and nose drops.
 Phenylmercury is used to control the growth of fungus in some interior latex paints manufactured before 1991, some exterior and oil base paints, some caulks, eye-area cosmetics, toiletries and other products.

 Ethylmercury is a form of organic mercury.
-It forms a part of thimerosal, which is used as a preservative in vaccines, eye drops and nasal sprays.
+It forms a part of thimerosal, which is used as a preservative in some vaccines, eye drops and nasal sprays.

 Full body autoradiograph